 To fly safely XC over challenging terrain where the turbulence is unpredictable, possibly extreme, you need to know what to do precisely, quickly, without being overwhelmed.
 You need to have rehearsed it many, many times so you have muscle memory.
 Otherwise, you are just being lucky so far, doing XC in the Swiss Alps.
 Learning air self-defense is unavoidably risky, but my opinion is that it will be safer in the long run for pilots who fly a lot.

-To survive in the air is not about your IQ but more about knowing what you need to survive.
+To survive in the air is not about your IQ but more wisdom, about knowing what you need to do to survive.
 Things happen too fast to use your intelligence.
 So you need to train for mental stability.
 To stay calm in strong turbulence, it’s essential to practice difficult scenarios through breath-work, icy cold showers, and basic acro training.
 If you don’t practice encounters with a good level of discomfort regularly, your tolerance to discomfort will gradually evaporate.

 "You must be the teacher and the pupil; you have to learn from yourself, not from an authority that tells you what to do, what to think.
 There is no guide, no teacher, no authority.
 There is only you—your relationship with others and with the world—there is nothing else."